JakobOvrum/jakobovrum.github.io/d/_posts/2016-01-20-memory-safety.md

 variable.
 Note that the anonymous function is called immediately (the trailing `()`) and thus only in one place.
 Our function is now @safe-ready in a way that doesn't compromise `@safe`.

+This approach breaks with the strict guidelines of `@trusted`.
+This is a necessary evil to achieve @safe-ready, but there is little stopping future maintainers from using `p` in an unsafe way.
+When considering this approach, please make sure that a `@trusted` component with a memory safe interface is not possible, and please leave a comment keeping future maintainers informed of what assumptions need to hold for the code to remain memory safe.

+Do not use this approach for non-templated functions.
+Between annotating an uncomfortably large swath of code with `@trusted` and breaking the guidelines of `@trusted`, the former is the lesser of two evils.

 #### Conclusion
 Some of these tricks apply to the other function attributes, `pure`, `nothrow`